gregorycrane/CrosbySchaeffer2.0/README.md

 contains more than 10,000 running words (if we include punctuation) and this is quite large enough for a challenging year of study.
 (By comparison, Pharr's Homeric Greek covers Iliad 1, which has just over 6,000 running words).

+### How do we represent a textbook of Greek or Latin?

+Our goal is to give learners the tools

+We want to integrate examples from the sources that motivated students to learn the language.

+We want to support communicati

 ### Linguistic analysis of Xenophon's Anabasis

 This messy [Jupyter Notebook]([url](https://github.com/gregorycrane/CrosbySchaeffer2.0/blob/main/analyzeCS2.0.ipynb)https://github.com/gregorycrane/CrosbySchaeffer2.0/blob/main/analyzeCS2.0.ipynb)  analyzes Crosby and Schaeffer vocabulary.
 It also searches for grammatical features in Anabasis 1.